RagnarB83/ash-documentation/docs/QM-MM-boundary_tutorial.rst

    :align: center
    :width: 200

-The ORCA inputfile would look like this:
+The ORCA inputfile created by ASH would look like this:

 .. code-block:: text